rafael-fecha/reactive-event-bus/README.md

 # Reactive Event Bus

-Reactive Event Bus is a javascript library event bus.
+Reactive Event Bus is a typescript library event bus.

 ## Motivation
 Imagine having a large scale application containing a lot of components interacting with each other, and we want a way to make your components communicate while maintaining loose coupling and separation of concerns principles.
 The Event Bus pattern can be a good solution for our problem.